 Summer in New England is a season of passions.
 From baseball to blueberries, we’re willing to sweat and swoon for the things we love when it’s hot outside, but perhaps the largest share of our summer affection is reserved for lobster.
-When reading through the comments on Yankee Magazine’s list of the 12 Best Lobster Shacks in New England, it became clear to me that Yankee readers love weighing in on their favorite lobster spots to hit (and some to miss).
+When reading through the comments on the Yankee list of the 12 Best Lobster Shacks in New England, it became clear to me that Yankee readers love weighing in on their favorite lobster spots to hit (and some to miss).
 As a New Hampshire resident, I thought it was only right that I check out the list’s sole Granite State nod — Brown’s Lobster Pound in the coastal town of Seabrook, just a half hour south of the Maine border.

 Family-owned and operated since 1950, Brown’s serves up seafood favorites year-round (everyday from April 15 – November 15th, weekends and holidays otherwise) to hungry visitors, whether local, on vacation, or just passing through.

 Perhaps the most unusual thing about Brown’s is that there’s another popular seafood spot right across the street.
 Markey’s Lobster Pool (named by Yankee as one of the 10 Best Clam Shacks in New England) has its own set of faithful fans, but for many first-time visitors, the difference between the two comes down to beer and parking.
 Markey’s has wine and beer for sale while Brown’s is BYOB and has the bigger parking lot, which can certainly make all the difference on a busy summer Saturday.